postman-open-technologies/lifecycle/_blueprints/base.md

 ---
 name: The Base of the API Lifecycle
-description: This blueprint provides a look at the base of the API lifecycle, laying the foundation for a API lifecycle you'll see variations of across this site, with different views depending on where you enter the lifecycle, and what your priorities are within your organization and teams.
+description: This blueprint illustrates a generic API lifecycle.
+It provides a starting point for subsequent lifecycle variations elsewhere on this site.
+Depending on your priorities and starting point, you may need to expand this base lifecycle to match your desired situation.
 image: lifecycle.png
 tags:
   - Default